sheilbronn/rtl2mqtt/README.md

  * Streamlined unnecessary content for MQTT messages, e.g. no time stamp or checksum code.
  * Suppression of repeated messages (configurable)
  * Enhance logging into a subdirectory structure, easing later device analysis.
+ * Sending an USR1 signal to the daemon will emit a status message.

 NB: The Dockerfile is duplicated untouched and not checked since I don't run Docker.
 It might work or not.